bridget-basiq/developers/content/Getting-Started/1+API-Basics/getting-started.md

 ---
 title: Getting started
 description: Get started by setting up your chargetrip API project
-order: 2
+order: 1

 images:
 - configuring-your-project-1.png
 - configuring-your-project-2.png
 ---
 # Getting started
 The Chargetrip API can be used to render electric vehicles, plot stations and calculate routes.
-The API itself has different access levels depending on the plan you are on.
-Everyone can start with a limited dataset on the free plan, but you can [contact sales](http://google.com) at any time to upgrade your plan.
+The API itself has different access levels and request limits depending on the plan you are on.
+Everyone can start with a limited dataset on the free plan, but you can <cta action='smallchat'>contact us</cta> at any time to upgrade your plan.

 <steps>
 <step img="getting-access.png">